Home | Tool Kit | Library | Sponsor | Help Us | Contact Us

 Brain Injury Publications

-FROM THE ASHES - gives balance and perspective to the course of head injury recovery.
-FROM THE ASHES - addresses the pain of psychic trauma and spiritual debilitation that follows the loss of self after head injury.
-FROM THE ASHES - suggests ways to create a fulfilling, productive, dignified life in spite of head injury.
+FROM THE ASHES - gives balance and perspective to the course of brain injury recovery.
+FROM THE ASHES - addresses the pain of psychic trauma and spiritual debilitation that follows the loss of self after brain injury.
+FROM THE ASHES - suggests ways to create a fulfilling, productive, dignified life despite brain injury.

 Authors: Constance Miller, M.A., Psychology, and Kay Campbell, extensive graduate work in psychiatric social work.